dashingsoft/pyarmor-vue/README.md

 * In project edit page add 2 buttons:
   - Build
   - Diagnose
-* In project edit page, the field of `Pack options` now is textarea with a popup dialog to accept any pyinstaller option.
+* In project edit page, the field of `Pack options` now is textarea.
-* In pack wizard page, change the input way for extra data and extra binary field, now what you need to do is jsut to select multiple folders or files from a cascader.
 * Change default restrict mode to `1`